Anawalt Logo

 Fern Growth Habit

-Before planting, consider the look that you want to achieve.
+Before planting, consider the look you want to achieve.
 While some ferns form clumps, others spread and make colonies.
 Some ferns are dainty and airy, while others are stiff and leathery.
-Many ferns have a reddish color when fronds are young, with a few varieties offering color in their mature fronds.
+Many ferns have a reddish color when fronds are young, with a few varieties showing color in their mature fronds.

 Exposure & Habitat

-Take advantage of boulders and fallen logs for fern planting sites, or plant a fern or two next to a rustic bench to spruce up a favorite rest spot.
+Take advantage of boulders and fallen logs as fern planting sites, or plant a fern or two next to a rustic bench to spruce up a favorite rest spot.
 Since most ferns occur naturally in cool, moist, wooded areas, try to approximate these conditions in your landscape.

 Ferns seldom look their best in full sun during the height of Southern California summers.
 When growing ferns in full sun, be prepared to give them extra water to prevent leaf margins from burning.
 A cool, filtered sun or shady spot helps them retain moisture.